Predicting Geometric Errors and Failures in Additive Manufacturing: Error prediction

 \section{Error prediction}

-In this section we present an approach to accurately reconstruct a manufactured part during the fabrication process, so as to determine the actual error of the fabricated object as compared to the original triangulated mesh provided as input to the 3D printer.
+In this section we present an approach for accurately reconstructing the mesh model of a manufactured part during the fabrication process to determine the actual error of the fabricated object as compared to the original triangulated mesh provided as input to the 3D printer.
 This information is then used to train an ANN to predict the per vertex geometric error induced by the fabrication process.
-For reproducibility/repeatability purposes we provide both the pretrained neural network and source code to derive the features from an arbitrary mesh file\footnote{Pretrained model: \url{https://github.com/spirosmos/ANN_c2c_error_prediction}}.
+For reproducibility/repeatability purposes we provide both a pretrained neural network and source code to derive the features from an arbitrary mesh file\footnote{Pretrained model and feature extraction: \\ \url{https://github.com/spirosmos/ANN_c2c_error_prediction}}.